Mobile Suit Gundam 00 (video game)

 Mobile Suit Gundam 00 (機動戦士ガンダム00, Kidou Senshi Gandamu Daburu O), is a 3D action video game for the Nintendo DS based on the anime, Mobile Suit Gundam 00.
 The game involves four main characters who control their mobile suits, performing interventions against various conflicts around the world.
-It was developed by BEC, and published by Namco Games.
+It was developed by BEC, and published by Namco Bandai Games.

 Gameplay

 There are four main parts to the gameplay: discussion, mission choice, getting ready for battle, and mission itself.
 Starting off with the setting, players will commence dialogue and retrieve information to continue the plot although this is optional and can be skipped.
 Then, players choose a mission to accept.
 Players are able to choose a Gundam Meister of their choice, with a gundam that may be suited for the mission.
 The aim of the game is to deplete the military strength, represented by a health bar, of the three nations which dominate the world: the Union, Advance European Union and the Human Reform League.
 Each of the pilots have an advantage against their home nation except for Tieria who has a small advantage against each bloc.

 There are two types of missions: scenario and normal.
 Scenario missions follow the anime plot whereas normal missions are interventions not shown in the anime.
 Normal missions can be unlocked by completing certain scenario missions.
 There are a total of 23 scenario and 30 normal missions.
 Within scenario missions, there are a number of bosses that may require the user to either complete the missions as well as beat them.
 There are a total of 7 different endings: one good, one normal, and 5 bad endings.
 Good ending is selected when all Union, Human Reform League, and AEU lose almost all of their army, and lets the player face the three Trinity Gundam meisters.
 Then battle simulation 3 appears when starting a new game, which lets the player face the Trinity Gundam meisters once again.

 There are two unlockable mobile suits in the game.
 After beating the game twice, the option of three battle simulations becomes available.
 Face all four, including the character, Celestial Being Gundam meisters in battle simulation 2 to unlock Gundam Exia Roll Out Colour Ver., as well as Gundam Nadleeh.
 While in the confirmation screen, holding "down and the select button" while selecting "Setsuna F Seiei" lets the user to play as Exia Roll Out Colour Ver., and selecting "Tieria Erde" while holding "down and the select button" allows the player to play as Nadleeh instead of Virtue.